-- Unwrap product and check for damage.
+- Unwrap the product and check for damage.
 Any window sustaining structural damage cannot be installed.
-If damage is found please contact Kohltech to see if product can be installed.
+If damage is found please contact Kohltech to see if the product can be installed.

-- Measure up the product to ensure it will fit into the opening properly.
-For renovation do not remove existing product until new product is verified it will fit.
+- Measure the product to ensure it will fit into the opening properly.
+For renovation do not remove the existing product until the new product is verified to fit.

-- Use extra care when installing below 5° C/45°F avoiding impact to frame and sash.
+- Use extra care when installing below 5°C/45°F and avoid impact to frame, sash, and brickmould.